aagontuk/cheatsheets/AVR_assembly_programming.md

 --------------------------------------------------------------------------------------

 **Indirect memory addressing:** In this address mode rather than direct memory addresses, a pair of registers as a pointer to data memory is used.
 There are three pointers X, Y & Z. X consists of R26(Lower byte, XL) & R27(Higher byte, XH) register.
 Y consists of R28(Lower byte YL) & R29(Higher byte YH).
 Z consists of R30(Lower byte, ZL) & R31(Higher byte, ZH).
-So "LDI XL, 0x02" is same as "LDI R26, 0x02".
+So "LDI R26, 0x02" can be written as "LDI XL, 0x02".
 ```
 			 15		XH					XL		 0
 			 -------------------------------------